vtamara/cocoon-ajax-project-objective-result-indicator/README.md

     end
 ```

-Something similiar will happen to destroy, it will be result of an AJAX request:
+The `destroy` method will be called also with AJAX:
 ```rb
   def destroy
     if params[:id]